The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: True and sequential decay of H

 This expression for the energy distribution is evidently the same for any of the three Jacobi vectors.
 Therefore, it defines the single-particle energy distributions both for $^{3}$H and $n$ fragments emitted in the $^{6}$H decay.

-For the sequential decay of $^{6}$H via the $^{5}$H g.s.\ we employ the generalization of the R-matrix-type expression, which was previously actively used for the two-nucleon emission estimates in Refs.\ \cite{Grigorenko:2007a,Grigorenko:2009c,Olsen:2013,Brown:2015,Grigorenko:2015b}:
+A more realistic scenario of the decay of $^{6}$H can be sequential process: the emission of one neutron, which may lead to the population of the $^{5}$H ground state.
+For theoretical modelling of the $^{6}$H sequential decay via the $^{5}$H g.s.\ we employ the generalization of the R-matrix-type expression, which was previously actively used for the two-nucleon emission estimates in Refs.\ \cite{Grigorenko:2007a,Grigorenko:2009c,Olsen:2013,Brown:2015,Grigorenko:2015b}: